 SOUTH BEND — Notre Dame’s closest win of the young season still wasn’t that close in the end as the Irish re-pulled away for a victory over Fordham at Purcell Pavilion.

-Dara Mabrey’s scorching start — 15 points in the opening quarter on her way to a game-high and season-high 20 on the evening — was accompanied by Maddy Westbeld’s 18 points, as well as by freshman Sonia Citron’s first double-double with 12 points and 10 rebounds in 28 minutes off the bench, as ND improved to 4-0.
+Dara Mabrey’s scorching start — 15 points in the opening quarter on her way to a game-high and season-high 20 on the evening — was accompanied by Maddy Westbeld’s 18 points, as well as by freshman Sonia Citron’s first double-double with 12 points and 10 rebounds in 28 minutes off the bench.

 Nov.
 14 — Game 3